Ground Beef Philly Cheesesteak

 Instructions

 • Heat a large skillet over medium-high heat.
-Add the ground beef and steak spice, cooking until the beef is browned and breaking it up with a spatula.
-Drain any excess fat, then stir in Worcestershire sauce and cook for an additional minute.
+Add ground beef and steak seasoning.
+Cook until browned, breaking it up as it cooks.
+Drain excess fat and stir in Worcestershire sauce.
+Cook 1 minute more.

-• Lower the heat to medium.
-Sprinkle shredded provolone cheese over the cooked ground beef in the skillet.
-Allow the cheese to melt over the beef without stirring.
-Once the cheese is melted, transfer the cheesy beef to a plate and keep it warm.
+• Lower heat to medium.
+Sprinkle provolone over beef and allow it to melt.
+Transfer cheesy beef to a plate and keep warm.

-• Heat the olive oil over medium heat in the same skillet.
-Sauté the onions and mushrooms until softened and caramelized, about 5-7 minutes.
-Add the green bell pepper during the last 2-3 minutes of cooking so they remain tender-crisp.
+• Heat olive oil in the same skillet.
+Sauté onion and mushrooms for 5–7 minutes until softened.
+Add bell pepper during the last 2–3 minutes.

 • Spread mayonnaise on the toasted buns if desired.
 Spoon the cheesy beef onto each bun, then top with the sautéed vegetables.